 To Make the Matcha Green Tea Buttercream:

-- Place the eggs, yolks, and sugar in a large mixing bowl set over a pot of simmering water.
-Whisk together until the sugar is dissolved and the mixture feels warm.
+- Place the egg whites and sugar in a large mixing bowl, and place over a pot of simmering water.

 - Remove the egg white mixture from the heat, and whip on medium-high speed until there is no hint of warmth remaining, and the meringue holds stiff peaks.